-Lately, I’ve been reevaluating my purpose after a decade-long career in media.
-I’ve just quit my job as a Community Manager at GOOD and right now, I’m on a solo trip, letting go of what I’ve been doing for the last two years.
+Lately, I’ve been reevaluating my purpose after a decade-long career in media and right now, I’m on a solo trip, letting go of what I’ve been doing for the last two years.

 After spending so much time invested in one company, I’ve lost touch with my long-term career goals, so it’s time to reflect alone, disconnected from technology.
 It’s a tip I’ve taken from social entrepreneur and author Dev Aujla’s free interactive website, 50 Ways to Get a Job That Makes Good.